iasatan/Server/README.md

-# Server
-Scripts and solutions for my home server
+Various self written scripts for my desktop and server